AnkitB47/AutonoMind/README.md

 # AutonoMind

-This project contains a FastAPI backend and a Next.js frontend.
+This project contains a FastAPI backend and a Next.js frontend with seamless communication.

+## Architecture

+The application uses a unified API architecture where:
+- Next.js frontend proxies `/api/*` requests to FastAPI backend (port 8000)
+- File uploads go to `/api/upload` and are processed by `agents/rag_agent.process_file`
+- Chat messages stream through `/api/chat` and call `agents/rag_agent.handle_query`
+- RAG answers are post-processed via `rewrite_answer()` for conciseness
+- All responses include `X-Source` and `X-Session-ID` headers

 ## Starting the backend